mieweb/docs/content/features/document-management/scanning-and-indexing/batched-documents-printing-faxing-burning.md

 ![](./batched-documents-printing-faxing-burning.assets/0d0ddaa0286348109ad24215566cadaa.png)

 For explanations on each check-box or field, see the separate help instructions titled Printing Documents or and/or Faxing Documents.
-For instructions on burning a batch, see page 5 of this help instruction document.
+For instructions on burning or sending a batch, see the information below.

 In the **Send To** section you will see your number of items in the batch you created.
 It also displays the date & time the first document was placed in the batch.